Canary-Prism/slavacord/README.md

 here is a [list of implementations Discord Bridge provides](https://github.com/Canary-Prism/discord-bridge#implementations), if the api you're using is on that list it should work out of the box, if not you need to add a dependency that provides the implementation for the api you're using
 if you want to exclude the implmentations you don't need you can do so with the same syntax as [for Discord Bridge](https://github.com/Canary-Prism/discord-bridge#adding-as-dependency-and-whatever)

+## Annotation Processor

+this library comes with an optional annotation processor `slavacord-processor`

+it doesn't do any codegen it just checks that all annotations are being used properly at compile time, it is meant to be slightly more strict than `CommandHandler`'s checks simply because more information is available at this time

+if you are using a discord-bridge implementation not part of the defaults that come with discord-bridge then you must also add the discord-bridge implementation as well as the api you're using as annotation processor dependencies

+this is due to how annotation processors do *not* get run with all implementation dependencies available to it in classpath, you need to add the libraries as annotation processor dependencies even if they aren't just so that `slavacord-processor` can interact with them

 ## How use

 This library uses Discord Bridge, so any discord library you use should work as long as an implementation in Discord Bridge is present